• Skip to primary navigation

 • 💬 Reviews

 • Made With Mostly Pantry Ingredients.
-Aside from the thick-cut boneless pork chops and sweet Hawaiian rolls, everything you need to make this easy slider recipe is something I consider a kitchen staple.
+Aside from the chicken thighs and King's Hawaiian sweet rolls, everything you need to make this easy recipe is something I consider a kitchen staple.

 • Budget-Friendly.
 Stretching expensive groceries (like meat) with other less expensive ingredients helps to fill your family's bellies without breaking the bank.
-Adding fruit, carby rolls, and a side salad to your pork chops means you can feed the whole crew for just a $2-3 per serving.
+Adding fruit, carby Hawaiian rolls, and a veggie side dish to your chicken means you can feed the whole crew for just a $2-3 per serving.

 Ingredients & Substitutions

-• Canned Pineapple Rings in Pineapple Juice - You'll want both the pineapples and the juice, so canned is the way to go here.
+• Canned Pineapple in Pineapple Juice - You'll want both the pineapples and the juice, so canned is the way to go here.
+Either pineapple chunks or pineapple rings will work, though rings are a bit easier to handle on the grill.
+If you opt for chunks, thread them onto a metal skewer first to prevent them from falling through the grates.

 • Soy Sauce - Feel free to swap in Tamari if you're gluten-free.
 If you're soy-free, either coconut aminos (gluten-free) or Bragg's liquid aminos (NOT gluten-free) will do the trick.